supermerill/FreePySCAD/README.md

 * The move(2).box(1) work but you cannot do move(1).myfunc() because myfunc isn't in the list of functions that is available to the "move object".
 In this case, you have to use move(1)(myfunc()) or myfunc().move(1)
 * When a part fail to compile, it creates a sphere of size _default_size. you can change the variable _default_size, it's used as a default value when 0.0 will create an impossible object.
 Example: circle() == circle(_default_size).
 * solid_slices : need a double-array of points.
 Each array of points is a slice.
 It creates triangles to join one slice to the next.
 The last point of each slice have to be approximately aligned ( = don't put them 180° apart), because it's used as the first edge.
 The middle point (mean of all points if not given via the centers argument) is used to choose the next point to draw triangle and for closing the shell at the bottom layer and top layer.
 The line from the center of a slice to the center of the next one must be inside the slice and the next slice.

+## LICENCE
+The licence is gplv2 because freecad is gplv2 (as i'm using freecad functions).
+If Freecad update his licence to V3, then you can consider that this software has also the v3 licence.